JellyRollJunior/leet-code-journal/README.md

    - do some work on paper (ex: work out cases, work out optimal formulas, etc.)
    - write pseudo code
    - code
+ - Try to eliminate intermediate variables for clarity

 ## Reflections - easy
  - #1 TwoSum: Simplify code!
 Always be trying to code less.
 In this case, I should have figured out a way to combine my two loops into one.